TheSchilk/ws2812_spi/README.md

 bits sent via the SPI port (4-bit packing or 8-bit packing)

-While 4-bit packing will need less RAM space in buffered mode and allow the SPI port to be run at a lower frequency, it leaves less timing margin that 8-bit packing mode.
+While 4-bit packing will need less RAM space in buffered mode and allow the SPI port to be run at a lower frequency, it leaves less timing margin than 8-bit packing mode.
 Therefore it is more likely for 8-bit packing to work on a give platform.

 ## Configuration